 Ana's traveller tip

-If possible, try to avoid the most crowded days in order to visit the gallery more comfortably, usually weekends at noon.
+If you can, try to avoid the most crowded days in order to visit the gallery more comfortably, usually on weekends at noon.

-As in most of Rome, you can reach the Borghese Gallery by metro or bus, as it is a bit further away from the central core where many of the major attractions of the city are located.
+As in most of Rome, to get to the Borghese Gallery you can move by subway or bus, as it is somewhat further away from the central core where many of the major attractions of the city are.